TRAIL AMBASSADOR PROGRAM

 13. Downhill skiers have the right-of-way.

 14. Parking: Use the Softball Complex/recycling parking lot off Highland Blvd. when skiing at Sunset Hills (Lindley) and Highland Glen Nature Preserve trails.
-Do not park in the lots at the Lindley Center, the hospital, or the professional buildings off Ellis St.
+Do not park in the lots at the Lindley Center, the hospital, or the professional buildings off Ellis St. At the Bridger Creek Golf Course, please use the clubhouse parking lot; do not park on residential streets.

 And finally, say "Hi" to the Gallatin Valley Trail Ambassadors, who are working hard to reduce trail user conflict and provide good information to trail users.